James Norwood: 2021–22 season

 Despite remaining at the club following a summer in which more than 12 players departed and 19 were signed, Norwood initially made very few appearances during the 2021–22 season.
 In November, it was reported that Norwood had been told he had no future at the club and was told to train with the club's under-23s.
 However, Norwood returned to the first team in December and scored his first league goal of the season upon his return on 11 December 2021 in a 1–1 draw against Wigan Athletic.
 He went on to score in his following two appearances that month and was subsequently named Ipswich Player of the Month for December.

-On 5 May 2022, Ipswich confirmed that Norwood would leave the club following his contract's expiration.
-His 88th and final appearance for the club came a few days prior on 30 April, when he scored Ipswich's fourth goal (and his 28th for the club overall) in a 4–0 win against Charlton Athletic.
+His 88th and final appearance for the club came a few days prior on 30 April, when he scored Ipswich's fourth goal (and his 28th for the club overall) in a 4–0 win against Charlton Athletic.On 5 May 2022, Ipswich confirmed that Norwood would leave the club following his contract's expiration.